 It's time to talk about your bowels.

-Sure, nobody likes to talk about what happens behind a closed bathroom door — or any problems they have after.
-But your bowels can signal serious health issues that you may otherwise write off as something with less significance.
+Sure, nobody likes to talk about what happens behind a closed bathroom door, but your bowels can signal serious health issues that you may otherwise write off.

 Take something as common as rectal bleeding.
-It could be from a hemorrhoid or anal fissure.
-Or it could be a sign of something more serious like inflammatory bowel disease.
-Or even colon cancer.
+It could be anything from a hemorrhoid or anal fissure to something more serious like inflammatory bowel disease or even colon cancer.

 What is inflammatory bowel disease?

-• Ulcerative colitis – In ulcerative colitis, chronic inflammation is limited to the large intestine and extends continuously upward from the anus a variable distance.
-This disease is characterized by redness and ulcers along the lining of the colon and rectum.
+- Ulcerative colitis – In ulcerative colitis, chronic inflammation is limited to the large intestine and limited to the inner layer of the colon wall.
+It extends continuously upward from the anus a variable distance.
+This disease is characterized by rectal bleeding and ulcers along the lining of the colon and rectum.

 You can also have an inflammatory bowel disease that doesn’t quite fit either of those two conditions.
 No matter where the IBD diagnosis falls on the spectrum, symptoms can overlap.
-The main symptoms of inflammatory bowel disease include rectal bleeding, diarrhea, abdominal pain, anemia and unexplained weight loss — which can also occur in other bowel conditions.
+The main symptoms of inflammatory bowel disease include diarrhea, rectal bleeding, abdominal pain, anemia and unexplained weight loss.

 What’s the difference between IBD and IBS?

 One of the bowel conditions that has similar symptoms to IBD is IBS, or irritable bowel syndrome.
-Despite the overlapping symptoms and similar names and initials, they are two very different conditions.
-And you can actually have both of them at the same time.
+Despite the overlapping symptoms and similar names, they are two very different conditions.
+And you can have both at the same time.

 The difference lies in the underlying cause: inflammation.
 IBD is a chronic inflammatory disorder, the diagnosis of which is confirmed with testing.
 Chronic bowel inflammation involves injury to the bowel.
 Over time, such damage to the large bowel can lead to colorectal cancer.